anishyadav-2021/Check-subscription-of-term-deposit/README.md

-# Check-subscription-of-term-deposit
+Goal: Check-subscription-of-term-deposit
-Goal:For the given marketing dataset, predict whether the customer will subscribe or not for a term deposit (yes/no)
+For the given marketing dataset, predict whether the customer will subscribe or not for a term deposit (yes/no)